Qantas asks Airbus for extension to A350-1000 order deadline due to virus

-SYDNEY, March 10 (Reuters) - Qantas Airways Ltd has asked Airbus SE for an extension to a March-end deadline to order up to 12 A350-1000 planes capable of the world’s longest commercial flights from Sydney to London, the airline’s CEO said on Tuesday.
+SYDNEY (Reuters) - Qantas Airways Ltd (QAN.AX) has asked Airbus SE (AIR.PA) for an extension to a March-end deadline to order up to 12 A350-1000 planes capable of the world’s longest commercial flights from Sydney to London, the airline’s CEO said on Tuesday.

 “We haven’t heard back from Airbus yet,” Qantas Chief Executive Alan Joyce told reporters after announcing the airline would cut nearly 25% of its international capacity due to a fall in demand associated with the coronavirus.